w3c-fedid/FedCM/explainer.md

 #### Personalized Login Buttons

-Personalized login buttons allow an RP and IDP (for which the user has an active consented credential), to display user information in the login button itself.
+Personalized login buttons allow an RP and IDP (for which the user has an active approved credential), to display user information in the login button itself.
 Displaying the user's name, email or profile photo in the login button makes it clearer to the user which federated identity provider they used in the past and simplifies the decision of which provider to select on subsequent